linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 We compared revenues at Tesla Motors in 10 years to those of more established automobile companies such as Ford, Volvo, Toyota, and Fiat.
 With 5 billion-plus in revenues, Tesla Motors will remain a very small firm in a large market.

-It is difficult to find a company directly comparable to LinkedIn, but Yahoo! revenues in 2010 were about  $6 billion.
-We are assuming that LinkedIn will have revenues that are close (about$ 5.5 billion) in 10 years.
+It is difficult to find a company directly comparable to LinkedIn, but Yahoo! revenues in 2010 were about  \$6 billion.
+We are assuming that LinkedIn will have revenues that are close (about\$ 5.5 billion) in 10 years.

 Operating Margin Forecasts Before considering how to estimate the operating margins, let us begin with an assessment of where many high-growth firms, early in the life cycle, stand when the valuation begins.
 They usually have low revenues and negative operating margins.
 If revenue growth converts low revenues into high revenues and operating margins stay negative, these firms not only will be worth nothing but are unlikely to survive.
 For firms to be valuable, the higher revenues eventually have to deliver positive earnings.
 In a valuation model, this translates into positive operating margins in the future.
 A key input in valuing a high-growth firm then is the operating margin you would expect it to have as it matures.